University of Georgia

 What is the NDAH policy?

-The Non-Discrimination and Anti- Harassment (NDAH) Policy prohibits UGA faculty, staff, administrators, and students -- and any UGA contractor, volunteer or campus visitor -- from harassing or discriminating against any other member of the University community, including applicants for UGA admission or employment, because of the following prohibited bias factors:
+The Non-Discrimination and Anti- Harassment (NDAH) Policy prohibits UGA employees and students -- and any UGA contractor, volunteer, campus visitor or program participant -- from harassing or discriminating against any other member of the University community, including applicants for UGA admission or employment, because of the following prohibited bias factors:

 - Gender identity